 Crude oil was discovered in the early 1800s.
-The refineries built in the late 19th and early 20th centuries were designed mostly to process fewer types of crude from fewer sources than today.
-The crude oil supply became abundant as oil exploration activities started discovering huge oil reserves in the world.
+The refineries built in the late 19th and early 20th centuries were primarily designed to process fewer types of crude from fewer sources than today.
+The crude oil supply became abundant as oil exploration activities started discovering substantial oil reserves in the world.
 Crude quality was consistent with one crude oil source.
 As the world started using more oil following advances in the transport industry, refineries started facing problems in the constant supply and quality of crude oil from one source.
 Crude blending became a viable option to ensure that crude units received a consistent quality of crude.

 The blog will discuss crude blending to facilitate consistent crude quality to the crude distillation units in the downstream refining industry.
-The supply and quality of crude from a single source is becoming scarce in today’s market and crude blending alleviates some of the problems.
+The supply and quality of crude from a single source is becoming scarce in today’s market, and crude blending alleviates some of the problems.

 Characteristics of crude oil

 Crude oil is characterized by several properties that depend on the source of origin.
 Hence, crude oil prices are based on their characteristic properties.
 These qualities also affect the processing units and types of products produced in refining.
-Lighter crude will produce lighter, more gaseous products like butane, pentane, LPG, etc. Heavy crude will result in more viscous and heavy products like asphalt, wax, coke, etc.
+Lighter crude will produce lighter, more gaseous products like butane, pentane, LPG, etc. Heavy crude will result in more dense and heavy products like asphalt, wax, coke, etc.

 Density – This property is described in terms of API (American Petroleum Institute) gravity and is related to the specific gravity of oil as follows: API Gravity = (141.5/Specific Gravity) – 131.5

 API has units called API degrees.
 Specific gravity value is standardized at 60-degree Fahrenheit for the calculation of API.
 Therefore, we can see that the lighter the oil in density, the greater its API degree and vice versa.
 Based on this criterion, crude oil is classified as follows:

 - Light – API > 31.1